-Although we may have seen tornado warnings for parts of Nebraska over Thanksgiving weekend, winter is coming soon which means cold temperatures, flying snow and ice.
-If you haven’t started preparing for winter already now is the time.
+The cold weather and recent snowfall may have us scrambling to finish field work and prepare for the weather winter brings.
+If you haven’t started preparing for winter now is the time.
 Below are some reminders as you prepare your animals and farm for the upcoming winter months.

 It is critical during the first few weeks that a calf maintains its body temperature.
 When the ambient (environmental) temperature is outside the thermal neutral zone – the range in which a calf does not need to exert additional energy to warm up in the winter or cool down in the summer - of the calf, extra energy is required for the calf to maintain its body temperature.
 This energy should be used for growth and development instead of maintenance.

 If you aren’t already using calf jackets, now is the time to begin using them.
-Calf growth and development during the first two week is critical.
-Calf jackets keep calves dry and warm.
+Calf jackets keep calves dry and warm so energy can be used for growth and development instead of keeping the calf warm.
+Calf jackets need to be clean, especially if you are recycling jackets.
+Calf growth and development during the first two weeks is critical.

 If possible, move animals inside a well ventilated barn.
 This will help protect them from the wind, especially calves that have a much lower percentage of body fat.
 Both cold weather and poor quality air will stress animals.